akka/akka/akka-docs/src/main/paradox/persistence-plugins.md

 Akka supports Cassandra's data model through [Akka Persistence Cassandra](https://doc.akka.io/libraries/akka-persistence-cassandra/current/).

-Some later Akka Persistence feature additions (including [Durable State](./typed/index-persistence-durable-state.md)) are not supported by the Cassandra plugin (see below).
+Some later Akka Persistence feature additions (including @ref:[Durable State](./typed/index-persistence-durable-state.md)) are not supported by the Cassandra plugin (see below).

 ## AWS DynamoDB plugin

 AWS DynamoDB can be used as backend for Akka Persistence with the [Akka Persistence DyamoDB plugin](https://doc.akka.io/libraries/akka-persistence-dynamodb/current/).

-[Durable State](./typed/index-persistence-durable-state.md) is not supported by the DynamdDB plugin.
+@ref:[Durable State](./typed/index-persistence-durable-state.md) is not supported by the DynamdDB plugin.

 ## JDBC plugin

 Relational databases with JDBC-drivers are supported through [Akka Persistence JDBC](https://doc.akka.io/libraries/akka-persistence-jdbc/current/).
-For new projects, the [R2DBC plugin](#r2dbc-plugin) is recommended.
+For new projects, the @ref:[R2DBC plugin](#r2dbc-plugin) is recommended.

 Some later Akka Persistence feature additions are not supported by the Akka Persistence JDBC plugin (see below).